 Create a Plan to Get There

-There are thousands of words, examples, justifications, processes, and even powerful testimonies I could offer to support each of those three bullet points, but, very simply, that is pretty much what we do.
+There are thousands of words, examples, justifications, processes, and even powerful testimonies I could offer to support each of those three bullet points, but very simply, that is what we do.

 “I didn't have time to write a short letter, so I wrote a long one instead.”

 Jesus of Nazareth actually modeled this idea beautifully.
-When legalists of his day tried to trick him up with complicated conundrums, we summed up the entire gospel into a few simple words…
+When legalists of his day tried to trick him with complicated conundrums, He summed up the entire gospel into a few simple words…

 Love God.
 Love others.

-Jerry Maguire (Tom Cruise) modeled it beautifully also, after wrestling with trying to explain what a jerk he had been and how much he cared for Dorothy Boyd (Rene Zellweger), he simply said,
+Jerry Maguire (Tom Cruise) modeled it beautifully also.
+After wrestling with trying to explain what a jerk he had been and how much he cared for Dorothy Boyd (Renée Zellweger), he simply said,

 “You complete me.”

 In three very simple words, he conveyed volumes.
-And a cheesy and contrived as it sounds now, it struck a chord with millions when he said it to her in the film.
+And as cheesy and contrived as it sounds now, it struck a chord with millions when he said it to her in the film.

-- What great need are you filling with you company?
+- What great need are you filling with your company?

 - Are you explaining that in a way that almost anyone could understand?